 A delicious rhubarb crumble pie, with a light custard filling and a lovely crumb topping.
-Can be made with fresh or frozen rhubarb.
+You can make this pie with fresh or frozen rhubarb.

-Nothing says Spring more than fresh rhubarb and if your garden is over-flowing, I can't think of a better use for a bit of it that in this Rhubarb Crumb Pie.
+Nothing says Spring more than fresh rhubarb and if your garden is over-flowing, I can’t think of a better use for a bit of it that in this Rhubarb Crumble Pie.

 This pie is best with fresh rhubarb, but if you have frozen rhubarb, that will work, too!
 Together with the rhubarb is a very light custard filling (just one egg), which makes for a creamy, sweet/tart filling.
 On top is a simple crumble.

-- Single crust pie shell - store-bought or use your favourite recipe
+- Single crust pie shell – you can use a store-bought pie shell or make your own using your favourite recipe.

 - Step 1: Prepare your rhubarb and filling mixture.